Written by Super User

 - the ERA can conclude agreements with non-EU countries (cooperation agreements, etc.);

-- The ERA will be involved in R&D.
+- The ERA will be involved in R&D and spare parts coordination.

 - the role of the infrastructure register (‘RINF’) has been strengthened and will be used for pre-operational route compatibility checks;

 - the ERA will set up a new register for changes and change requests related to the telematic TSIs (TAF and TAP);

 - the European vehicle register (EVR) must include information relevant for people with reduced mobility (PRM) and will incorporate all national vehicle registers;

 - the ERA will have to develop a single rules database (SRD) which will replace several existing registers.
 (Reference Document Database (RDD) and Notification IT (NOTIF-IT)).

 New IT tools under ERA management: